-THE ROBERT W., MILDRED S., AND JANE ANDREWS '41 MEMORIAL SCHOLARSHIP FUND was established in 1961 in honor of Robert and Mildred Andrews.
+FUND was established in 1961 in honor of Robert and Mildred Andrews.
 Their daughter, Jane Andrews, Class of 1941, was a long-time Carleton staff member and dedicated alumni volunteer.
 When Jane passed away in 1997, the fund expanded to commemorate her life, as well.

-THE WALTER G. ANDREWS AND LOUISE SEEGER ANDREWS SCHOLARSHIP was established in 2003 through a bequest from Mr. and Mrs. Andrews, both members of the Class of 1935.
+THE WALTER G. ANDREWS AND LOUISE SEEGER ANDREWS SCHOLARSHIP was

-An ANNONYMOUS SCHOLARSHIP was established in 2010 to ensure that all students of academic merit have access to a Carleton education.
+An ANONYMOUSSCHOLARSHIP was established in 2010 to ensure that all students of academic merit have access to a Carleton education.

-An ANNONYMOUS SCHOLARSHIP was established in 2010 to provide need-based financial aid to deserving students.
+An ANONYMOUS SCHOLARSHIP was established in 2010 to provide need-based financial aid to deserving students.